 WHY AREN'T YOU MOTIVATED?

-Do you also find yourself being ambushed by inspirational quotes jumping out at you everywhere like unwanted telemarketers?
+Do you also find yourself being ambushed by inspirational and motivational quotes jumping out at you everywhere like unwanted telemarketers?
 Springing up like daisies.
 Actually, make those weeds.
 They are on TV, in magazines and newspapers, on Facebook, Instagram, YouTube, Pinterest, LinkedIn, TikTok, etc ad nauseum.

 Even grumpy Twitter gets showered with glitter and rainbows now and again.